nathan815/NodeJS-Chat/README.md

 This started out with Socket.io's [basic chat application tutorial](http://socket.io/get-started/chat/).

-I made this mainly just to try out and learn how to use Node.js and Socket.io, but anyone is welcome to use and improve this.
+I made this mainly just to try out and learn how to use Node.js and Socket.io.

 ## Setup

-Obviously, you'll need Node.js to use this.
-Get it from the [Node.js downloads page](http://nodejs.org/download/).
+Download Node.js from the [Node.js downloads page](http://nodejs.org/download/).

 Follow these steps to setup and run the chat application on your computer: